formstate/formstate/docs/README.md

 sendToServer(someField.safeValue); // Example
 ```

-Note that `hotValue` might have changed since you called `validate` if your UI is still enabled when validating.
+Note that `hotValue` can be changed by UI / User between the time you call `validate` and read its result.
+For example, if your UI is still enabled when validating and a server validation is taking too long.
-e.g. if you are doing server validation and its taking too long, `hotValue` can be changed by UI / User.

-> TIP: FieldState has `validating` boolean, that you can use to explicitly move field / input to `readonly`.
+> TIP: FieldState has `validating` boolean, that you can use to explicitly move field / input to `readonly` but it results in horrible UX especially if doing *automatic* live validation.

 ## Field
 Essentially your `Field` components looks like the following:....TBD